Welcome to Tainan

-You’ll almost certainly receive looks of jealousy from any Taiwanese person if you mention you’re going to Tainan (台南市), and it’s not hard to see why.
-Traditional culture continues to thrive in Tainan, the oldest city in the country.
-Inside temples that are hundreds of years old, people bwah bwey (cast moon blocks) to determine the best course of action, just as their ancestors did when the temples first opened.
-Outside, Tainanese are fastidious about food, and a number of dishes are exclusive to the region but renowned all over the country.
+You’ll almost certainly receive looks of jealousy from any Taiwanese person if you mention you’re going to Tainan (台南), and it’s not hard to see why.
+Traditional culture continues to thrive in Tainan, the oldest city in Taiwan.
+The name 'Taiwan' was once used to refer to Dayuan (大員), Anping's former name.
+Inside temples, bwah bwey (moon blocks; 搏杯) are cast to determine the best course of action, as it was done hundreds of years ago.
+Outside, young Tainanese show off their art and make coffee in former canal-side houses.
+Tainanese are fastidious about their food, and a number of dishes are exclusive to the region (but renowned all over the island).

 Tainan is best visited in winter: it’s warm (in the high 20s) and dry, but there are few tourists.
 Traditional festival days are, of course, a great time to come, as are the local birthdays of temple gods.